-ElL purchased a secure building this year to house the fragile Invercargill City Christmas Lights.
-ElL contracts Power Services to erect and maintain the lights for the City.
+EIL contracts Power Services to erect and maintain the lights for the City and Bluff.
 The lights are a feature of the central business district during December and January each year.

 Southland Warm Homes Trust

 The Southland Warm Homes Trust (SWHT) was formed in 2008 by Electricity Invercargill Limited and the Southland Power Trust.
 The SWHT, in association with the Energy Efficiency and Conservation Authority (EECA) and other funders, offers support for warmer, healthier homes by providing insulation and heating assessments and retrofits for Southland homes.